ShuzhaoXie/Armol/README.md

 This table is placed in `src/sripts/word2num.json`, most of the entries are refered from [WordNet](https://wordnet.princeton.edu).

 ## Details of simulated MLaaSes
 I borrowed the pre-trained models from [detectron2](https://github.com/facebookresearch/detectron2) and [Tensorflow model gardem](https://github.com/tensorflow/models) to simulate 7 MLaaSes.
-If you want to replicate the expertiment, please precess the predictions from these models into the format of `data/train/google`.
+If you want to replicate the expertiment, please transform the predictions of these models into the format that utilized in `data/train/google`.
 For more details, please refer to `src/simulate`.

 ```python
 MODELS_SELECT = {